Levanto, Italy: all you need to know about this pretty town on the Italian Riviera

 Overall, the walk station to center or port to center won’t take more than ten minutes max.

-Not ot be missed in Levanto city center are Monastero delle Clarisse, busy Via Garibaldi, Oratorio di San Giacomo and the medieval Loggia, what remains of Levanto’s medieval heart.
+Not to be missed in Levanto city center are Monastero delle Clarisse, busy Via Garibaldi, Oratorio di San Giacomo and the medieval Loggia, what remains of Levanto’s medieval heart.

 Get a bike and cycle to Bonassola

-A lovely cycling path connects Levanto to Bonassola, the next coastal town.
+A lovely cycling path connects Levanto to Bonassola, the next coastal town and it is an easy one to do with kids!

-The path follows a disused railway line and it is easy and scenic: you can rent bikes in town (for kids also) and make your own way.
+The path follows a disused railway line and it is easy and scenic: you can rent bikes in town and make your own way.
+Bikes for kids and kids seats are available.
+The place we know to rent bikes in Levanto is called Cicli Raso and is i Via Giuseppe Garibaldi 63, 19015 Levanto (right in the town center)

 The path is easy, pleasant and Bonassola at the end is lovely to get a rest after the exercise!